rachelando/scaffolding/source/3-target-size.rst

 Minimum touch target size **depends on the device** displaying the interface.
 Adee automatically calculates the minimum touch size depending on which device you select.
 It is important to check that a design fulfils the required standards for a range of devices.

+..
+Tip:: For elements to be shown in Adee, they must be selected in Figma.
+Either click or drag-select over elements to select them in Figma.

 .. admonition:: Adee task 1